cDanowski/smle/documentation/SMLE_Manual.md

 ### Preset Structure and Values of the Template

 As you may have noticed, when using a template certain elements are already pre-set with values from the template.
-While some values represent template-specific standard values that do not require changes (some values are even hidden from the user if the *Show all* checkmark is not checked, like the sensor **Description**), certain other elements are instantiated using ***null*** values.
+While some values represent template-specific standard values that do not require changes (some values are even hidden from the user if the *Show all* field is not checked), certain other elements are instantiated using ***null*** or ***empty*** values.
 However, when relying on the template, you should have the knowledge to identify those elements and provide suitable values.

 As an example, using the *Hydrolab Conductivity Sensor* template, the **Classifiers** element within the **Classification** section is pre-set with certain classifier properties.
 Open this element by expanding the **Classification** collapsible.

 ![Create from Template - Edit Elements - Expand 'Classification' Section](images/add_information/expand_classification.png)*Create from Template - Edit Elements - Expand 'Classification' Section*

 This will reveal a list of all pre-set **Classifiers** of the template.
 A **Classifier** comprises an *identifier/label* and a *value*.
-As you can see, the *value* of most of the **Classifiers** is set to **null** or **\-**.
+As you can see, the *value* of most of the **Classifiers** is set to '**null**' or '**\-**'.
 However, as they describe important operational characteristics of the chosen sensor, you should fill them with applicable real values.
 To replace/override any value, click on the corresponding item.
 E.g. click on **Operating depth** to open it in a new nested window called *Term*.
 Within it you might change the **Label** and in particular the **Value** of the displayed item.
 As soon as you replace the **Value** property, you may close the *Term* edit window.

 ![Create from Template - Edit Properties - Override Values set by Template - 1](images/add_information/override_values_createdByTemplate_1.png)*Create from Template - Edit Properties - Override Values set by Template - 1*